rthrash/modAI/core/components/modai/README.md

 - A ChatGPT API key from https://platform.openai.com/api-keys
 - Pre-paid credits for API calls—this is different than the $20/month ChatGPT Pro subscription

-MODX’s modAI Extra plays very well with the following Extras, though they’re not required:
+MODX’s modAI Extra works with the following Extras if installed:

 - **image+** – for things like Open Graph sharing previews or hero section images with robust output templating, resizing, cropping and format conversions in conjunction with **pThumb** https://extras.modx.com/package/imageplustvinput
 - **SEO Suite+** – for managing and previewing SEO-related information for your sites https://extras.modx.com/package/seosuite